jjongjee/webioesp32/README.md

 WebIOPi in esp32

+1. Select chip(support esp32c3, esp32s6)
-1. You have to input your SSID and Password.
+2. You have to input your SSID and Password.
+3. Build, Flash and Run